 Line up expert witnesses to testify on your bill.
 Veterinarians might talk about the type and extent of injuries they have treated on dogs who have jumped or been thrown from the back of pick-up trucks.
 Animal control officers can speak about the number of unwanted litters picked up during kitten season.
 But, try to secure experts from your on area.
 A wise old legislator from Tennessee once asked, "Don't you have anyone here from our state?
 We were not elected by people from Arizona or New York."

 At the Hearing

 During the questioning period, stick to the issue.
 Don't engage a hostile legislator in debate and don't argue points for which you don't have solid statistics.
 If you don't know the answer to a question, say so.
-Then get back to the questioner after the hearing with the correct information.
+Respond back to the questioner after the hearing once you have the correct information.

 After the Hearing

 Remember to write a short note to all those who supported you at the hearing.
 Also, send out any additional information you promised to committee members or media.
 If there is any new information that is helpful to your position that surfaces after the hearing, send that to committee members.